ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 # Defining the Format

--   We now have a very exciting task: defining our format!
+-   Our new exciting task is to define our own format!

 -   We could draw inspiration from very simple formats, such as the Wavefront OBJ that we described [earlier](./tomasi-ray-tracing-10a-other-shapes.html#wavefront-obj): each line contains a letter (`v`, `f`, `n`, etc.) followed by a sequence of numbers.